 Last week, the police department in Cockrell Hill, Texas admitted to losing years worth of evidence in a ransomware incident.
 The department decided not to pay and wipe computers, losing all the data along the way.

-The article's title was updated to reflect that nobody was locked out of their rooms, based on Mr. Brandstaetter's statements we received following Bleeping Computer's inquiries.
+The article's title was updated to reflect that nobody was locked out of their rooms, based on a statement provided to Bleeping Computer by Mr. Brandstaetter.